-Travelling from Italy to the USA
+Travelling from Italy to the U.S.

-Tip - If you have purchased expensive items (jewellery & clothing), throw away the packaging, and where possible, try to wear them.
-Usually, the customs public officials are more interested in your luggage than what you put on.
-In case, remember that you can say “I bought it last time I was in Italy".
-Counterfeit items purchased in Italy, like “false” Gucci bags for sale from peddlers, may look like a good bargain costing 15 EUR, or less.
-But, if the customs public officials catch you with one of these items, the fine will amount to more than what you would have paid for the legitimate item in a “true” Gucci store.
+Tip - If you have purchased expensive items (Jewellery & Clothing) throwaway the packaging they came in, and when possible try to wear them.
+Usually the custom officials are more interested in your luggage than what you are carrying.
+Always remember the line " I bought this last time I was in Italy".
+Counterfeit products purchased in Italy like the Gucci bags you'll find available for sale by street vendors may look like a good bargain at 15€ or less.
+But, if the custom officials catch you with one of these items the fines will amount to more than you would have paid for the legitimate item in a Gucci store.